 Adoption of silkworm hybrid

-All respondents in the study reared suggested double hybrid (FC1×FC2) procured from local silkworm seed producing centres at Kathua and Udhampur (sericulture development department) during spring and autumn seasons in both the districts.
+All respondents in the study reared suggested double hybrid (FC1×FC2) procured from local silkworm seed producing centres at Kathua and Udhampur (Sericulture Development Department) during spring and autumn seasons in both the districts.

 Adoption of disinfection of rearing house and equipment

-In district Kathua, 100 percent of the respondents has adopted the recommended method of disinfection of rearing room and equipment followed by Udhampur district.
-The entire percent of adoption index of disinfection of rearing house was 100 percent.
+In district Kathua and Udahmpur, all the respondents has adopted the recommended method of disinfection of rearing room and equipment.

 Adoption of chawki method

-In district Kathua, 52 percent respondents reared chawki worms followed by Udhampur 98 percent.
-Overall 85 percent respondents in both the district adopted chawki method for rearing worms while others adopted non chawki method.
+In district Kathua, 52% respondents reared chawki worms followed by Udhampur 98 percent.
+Overall 85% in both the districts adopted chawki method for rearing worms while others adopted non chawki method.

 Adoption of bed spacing

-The suggested practice of bed spacing was adopted by 10 percent respondent in Kathua district followed by Udhampur district with an average of 30 percent.
+The suggested practice of bed spacing was adopted by 10% respondent in Kathua district followed by Udhampur (30%).
 The overall adoption index was recorded in both the districts was 33.5 percent.

 Adoption of mountage

 Suggested mountage include any support giving material that was fully comfortable, stable, disinfected, proper shape and in proper size and can be used for long life.
-In district Kathua, data which was studied and analysed reavealed that 50 percentof the respondents were using recommended type of mountage followed by Udhampur district with 90 percent.
+In district Kathua, data which was studied and analysed revealed that 50% of the respondents were using recommended type of mountage followed by Udhampur (90%).
 The overall percentage of adoption index in both the districts for the given studied parameter was 81.5 percent

 Impact of socio-economic factors